pandas-dev/pandas/doc/source/development/contributing.rst

    maybe_primes = []  # type: Optional[int]

 If a function accepts multiple arguments, every parameter should appear on a separate line.
-So rather than doing this:
+So rather than

 .. code-block:: python